When it comes to choosing the best trolling motor battery there are three basic types:

 Best Trolling Motor Battery (Kayak)

+Dakota Lithium makes Lithium Iron Phosphate batteries that are purpose-built for boats and kayaks, and recreational fishers.
+These batteries have phenomenal performance and lifespan across a range of different temperatures and uses.
 They also come with a charger.
 A clear best choice for kayak fishers prepared to spend on a battery that will last 10 years.

-An AGM battery of the same size would be considerably cheaper, but have less than half the lifespan and the weight for the equivalent power output.
+An AGM battery of the same size would be considerably cheaper but have less than half the lifespan and the weight for the equivalent power output.

 AGM Trolling Motor Batteries Reviewed: